FARES AND PASSES----New Fares go into effect on January 4th, 2026!

 When will OMNY be available for NICE?:

-Once equipment has been installed on our NICE fleet and we have completed beta testing of the OMNY system, we anticipate being able to accept OMNY payments during the first quarter of 2026.
+Once equipment has been installed on our NICE fleet and we have completed beta testing of the OMNY system, we anticipate being able to accept OMNY payments starting January 4th, 2026.

 What is OMNY?: